senzing-garage/docker-compose-demo/docs/examples.md

         ```console
         quick_look
         ```

-    1. To view database in a web browser, visit [PgAdmin4] at [localhost:9171]
-        1. Username and password are in dialog box.
-        1. Password for postgres database: postgres

     1. Bring docker-compose formation down, but leave the attached volumes intact so the formation can be reused.